Mr-Molina/esp8266_artnet_dmx512/README.md

 _Warning_: When uploading your this sketch to your ESP8266, make sure to disconnect any fixtures from the XLR connector because this means sending data to RX0 and will cause your fixtures to do random things.
 This might not be a big problem with simple lamps but might cause damage when using motion devices.

-You can just as well use two max485 circuits and wire one to TX1/D4 and the second one to RX0 and comment in both modes (ENABLE_UART and ENABLE_I2S).
+You can just as well use two max485 circuits and wire one to GPIO14 (for UART) and the second one to RX0 and comment in both modes (ENABLE_UART and ENABLE_I2S).

 Because of the number of extra stop bits, I2S mode will cause the throughput to drop from 40 frames/second to approx. 30 f/s which still should be acceptable under normal circumstances.